dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-26-01-p02-a.png" alt="1060-26-01-p02-a.png" width="50%" height="50%">
 </p>

-Let's create a view that displays each employee's FirstName and Salary.
+Let's create a view that displays each employee's `FirstName` and `Salary`.

 ```sql
 CREATE VIEW List AS